Why It Matters

 What’s Next

-Wyoming Game and Fish commissioners are scheduled to make the final call on 2026 hunting regulations for the Sublette and Wyoming Range mule deer herds — along with regulations for all Wyoming elk, deer, and pronghorn herds — at a meeting on Wednesday, April 22 in Casper.
-Meeting details are available at WGFD.wyo.gov/commission.
+The Wyoming Game and Fish Commission will decide on hunting regulations for all Wyoming elk, deer and pronghorn herds on Wednesday, April 22 in Casper.
+Meeting details are available online at the agency’s website.